JTBStud93/HW-SwitchStatements/README.md

 /* 1
 Comment
-The "structure" of the example is based on the textbook.
+The "structure" of the example is based on the book (page 56).
 The "cardNumber" subject has been replaced with "smoothieDrink" for this assignment.

 Example
 static void Start (int smoothieDrink)